I. The Drift

 Consider what the self consists of: there is the experiential self, immediate consciousness, the present moment as it is lived.
 There is the narrative self, the story we tell about who we are, stitched from selective memory into something that resembles coherence.
 And there is the historical self, what actually occurred, independent of how it has since been interpreted.
 Of these three, only the last is beyond direct recovery — by memory, or by anything kept in its name.
 Memory sustains the narrative self.
 In doing so, it distorts the historical one.

-Tempora mutantur, nos et mutamur in illis: Time, Times change, and we change with them.
+Tempora mutantur, nos et mutamur in illis: Times change, and we change with them.

 The witness and the testimony are the same entity, and both are in motion.